 MPO staff will continue to closely monitor legislative activities.
-The federal transportation act (FAST ACT) was passed in December 4, 2015 and guidelines identified in the act will continue to be implemented.
+The Bipartisan Infrastructure Law (BIL) was passed on November 15, 2021 and guidelines identified in the act will continue to be implemented.

 MPO staff will continue to coordinate with the OCOG Executive Committee on the review of the Policies and Procedures Manual that establishes operating procedures to address travel, purchasing and other administration activities necessary for the MPO to operate as an independent body.